-Yes No C8A Does your institution make use of SAT Reasoning Test, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?
-C8A If yes, place check marks in the appropriate boxes below to reflect you r institution's polici es for use in admission for Fall 2006.
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking applicants?

+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2007.

-ADMISSION
+C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not Used

-C8A SAT Reasoning Test only
+Submitted

+SAT or ACT

 C8A ACT only

-C8A SAT Reasoning or ACT
+SAT only

-C8A SAT Reasoning and SAT
+C8A SAT and SAT Subject Tests

-Subject Tests

-C8A SAT Reasoning and SAT
+C8A SAT and SAT Subject Tests or

-Subject Tests or ACT
+ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of for Fall 2006 , please indicate whi r first-time, first-year, degree-seeking applicants